instant-dev/api/README.md

 # Run tests
 instant test

-# See all available command
+# See all available commands
 instant help
 ```